upieez/installfest/README.md

 ### 1. [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12)
 This will also automatically install [Git](https://git-scm.com/) on your machine

-Run the following command to verify
+Run the following command in your terminal to verify
 ```bash
 git --version
 ```